 - Toiletries/Makeup/Gear/Yadda Yadda.
 We try to keep this bit as lightweight as possible – Lia has mastered the art of packing travel makeup and we’ve managed to get all of our gear to fit into one single packing cube.

+Whoop, there it is: one carry-on bag each.
 Er, plus our camera bag.
 Annnnnnd a day bag.
 We wear those in front.
 So like … two carry-on bags each.
 STILL COUNTS, EUROPEAN BUDGET AIRLINES.

 Winter Travel Essentials

-From guarding against horrifyingly dry air to what to carry all your stuff around in, here are a few of our travel essentials for your next cold weather vacation.
+From guarding against horrifyingly dry air to what to carry all your stuff around in, here are a few of our travel essentials for your next cold-weather vacation.

 - Bra Pocket or Money Belt: So, confession: I can’t stand purses.
 It’s not just because they’re easily snatched and stolen.
 They’re also just a giant hassle.
 From leaving them behind to aching shoulders to getting tangled up in coat sleeves, purses and I just do not get along.
 But putting your money in your pocket in an easy-to-snatch wallet is a terrible idea, so my travel solution is a handy little Bra Pocket.
 It snaps onto my bra and hangs out inconspicuously between the girls, ready the moment I need to take out a card.
 Nothing got lost or stolen, especially since it’s buried underneath 18 layers of scarves and sweaters.
 I highly recommend one.
 I’ll never go back to purses & wallets!
 As for dudes or anyone else living that bra-free life, Jeremy wears a money belt.

 - Day Bag: You’ll want a bag with you to store things like extra layers, your camera, a phone charger, snacks, and whatever trinkets you pick up while you’re out exploring – you know, the essentials.
 I carried this super cute day bag with me every single day packed with my packable down jacket, an extra pair of gloves, and anything else I needed for the day.
-We also have this theft-resistant camera bag specifically for our camera gear, because we’re

 Clothing to Pack for Winter Travel